 We are headquartered in Janesville, Wisconsin.
-Our new headquarters opened in August 2021 and is constructed adjacent to our medical isotope production facility on our 105-acre campus across from the Southern Wisconsin Regional Airport.
-In 2020, we broke ground on the new 35,000-square-foot facility.
-Previously, SHINE’s corporate headquarters had been in downtown Janesville.
+For the past several years, SHINE’s corporate headquarters has been in downtown Janesville.
+A new headquarters is constructed adjacent to our medical isotope production facility on our 105-acre campus across from the Southern Wisconsin Regional Airport.
+In 2020, we broke ground on a new global headquarters.
+The new 35,000-square-foot facility lies directly northeast of our medical isotope production facility on the SHINE campus.

-SHINE’s Mo-99 production facility for neutron-generated isotopes, called The Chrysalis, will be the largest dedicated medical isotope production facility in the world.
-We broke ground on the 43,000-square-foot facility in 2019 and finished building the exterior structure in the first quarter of 2021.
-In this facility we will be using a patented, proprietary manufacturing process to produce medical isotopes such as Mo-99, an essential component in medical imaging procedures such as SPECT scans.
+SHINE’s production facility for neutron-generated isotopes will be the largest dedicated medical isotope production facility in the world.
+We broke ground on the 43,000-square-foot facility in 2019 and finished building the shell in the first quarter of 2021.
+In this facility we will be using a patented, proprietary manufacturing process to produce medical isotopes such as molybdenum-99 (Mo-99), an essential component in medical imaging procedures such as SPECT scans.
 At full capacity, we believe the facility will be capable of satisfying the current patient demand for Mo-99 in the United States or the equivalent of over one-third of the world’s current total demand.

-SHINE Therapeutics is focused on addressing the need for therapeutic isotopes used to treat cancer, and those isotopes will be produced in Cassiopeia.
+SHINE Therapeutics is focused on addressing the need for therapeutic isotopes used to treat cancer.
 Such isotopes include Lu-177, which is used in cancer treatment along with a disease-targeting molecule to destroy tumor cells while leaving healthy cells unharmed.
-At Cassiopeia, SHINE Therapeutics will produce Lu-177 and will branch out into producing other therapeutic isotopes, as well.
-We expect this to be the largest production facility for Lu-177 in the world with a capacity of 200,000 patient doses per year.
+At Cassiopeia, SHINE Therapeutics will produce Lu-177 and will branch out into producing other therapeutic isotopes as well.
+We expect this to be the largest production facility for Lu-177 in the world with a capacity of 300,000 patient doses per year.